-Students may not make audio or video recordings of any course activity unless the student has an approved accommodation from the Office of Accessibility Services permitting the recording class meetings.
+Although it is often helpful to record lectures and other learning activities, either by audio and/or video, students may not make audio or video recordings of any course activity unless the student has an approved accommodation from the Office of Accessibility Services permitting the recording class meetings.
 In such cases, the accommodation letter must be presented to the instructor in advance of any recording being done and all students in the course will be notified whenever recording will be taking place.
 Students who are permitted to record classes are not permitted to redistribute audio or video recordings of statements or comments from the course to individuals who are not students in the course without the express permission of the faculty member and of any students who are recorded.